 NOTE: Dynamic bit rate adaptation is typically applied to video signals, but can also be applied to audio.

+6.6.2 Dynamic bit rate adaptation solutions leveraging RTCP-based congestion control signalling

+RTP-based media transport protocols such as RIST (see clause 4.2.4) as well as QRT and RTP over QUIC (see clause 4.6.2) can make use of RTCP-based congestion control mechanisms to apply rate control to RTP media flows [44] and to influence the bit rate of a media encoder in real time so that it operates within a capacity envelope dicatated by prevailing network conditions.

+A congestion control feedback packet is defined in RFC 8888 [72] for this purpose and it may be combined with a number of different congestion control algorithms, including (but not limited to) Network-Assisted Dynamic Adaptation (NADA), defined in RFC 8698 [73], Self-Clocked Rate Adaptation for Multimedia (SCReAM), defined in RFC 8298 [74], Google Congestion Control [75] and Shared Bottleneck Detection, defined in RFC 8382 [76].

 6.7 Key Issue #6: Configurable Audio Channels

 Editor’s Note: This clause should describe implications on protocol usage, when a predefined number of audio channels (as in MADI or SDI) is allocated, independently on its needs.
 In SDI, always 32 audio channels are allocated.
 Unused audio channels are “muted”.
 See ST 299 for more details. (https://tech.ebu.ch/docs/techreports/tr002.pdf)